Real Symmetric Matrices with Partitioned Eigenvalues: Introduction

 We examine the dimensions of the loci of type A and type B matrices in three cases: complex square, complex symmetric, and real symmetric.
 In each case, the dimension of the locus of type A matrices is $1$ because scalar matrices are fixed by conjugation.
 For complex square matrices, the dimension of the Type B locus is 3.
 For complex symmetric matrices, the dimension of the Type B locus is 2.
 Conjugating the JNF of a Type B matrix by any invertible matrix of the form

 where $a^2+c^2=0$ yields a symmetric matrix with coinciding eigenvalues.
-In the case of real symmetric matrices, we consider the orbit of a matrix under the action of conjugation by the orthogonal group.
-This action preserves symmetry, so the orbit of the JNF of a Type B matrix does not include any symmetric matrices.
+Real symmetric matrices are orthogonally diagonalizable, so the Type B locus for real symmetric matrices is empty.

 The significance of these dimensions is as follows.
 A generic real symmetric matrix with coinciding eigenvalues is diagonalizable and a generic complex square matrix or complex symmetric matrix with coinciding eigenvalues is not.
-Real symmetric matrices can be studied through their diagonal restrictions. \end{example}
+Real symmetric matrices can be studied through their diagonalizations. \end{example}

 Matrices with repeated eigenvalues have been studied in contexts from geometry \cite{BKL} to classical invariant theory and linear algebra \cite{ Domokos1,Domokos3,Domokos2,Ily,Lax, Parlett,RoySOS, BerndPoly}.
 Recently, they have come to focus in the study of curvature of algebraic varieties \cite{BRW}.
 The \textit{principal curvatures} of a variety are the eigenvalues of the \textit{second fundamental form}.
 Coincidences of eigenvalues correspond to geometric features; for example, on a surface, a point where the eigenvalues of the second fundamental form coincide is called an \textit{umbilic}.
 At an umbilic the best second-order approximation of a surface is given by a sphere.